Jurager/teams/README.md

 ```

 These methods allow you to efficiently manage and interact with teams, including roles, users, permissions, and invitations.

+> [!NOTE]
+> By default, the package uses the built-in model.
+If you want to use your own model, or specify a custom table name in the database, use the settings in the configuration file - `teams.models.team`, `teams.tables.teams`, `teams.foreign_keys.team_id`

 Users
 -------------------------------------------